SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/miro.md

 ### Miro - Overview

-The **Miro - Overview** provides a comprehensive overview of events related to Miro.
+The **Miro - Overview** dashboard provides a comprehensive overview of events related to Miro.
 The dashboard features various widgets, including Total Events, Total Board Events, Distribution of App Events, Events By Team, Boards Created and Opened over Time, Events Over Time, Geo-Location of Events, Recent File Event Summary, and Recent Event Summary.

 The widgets allow you to track and analyze event-related information, including the total number of events, their distribution, team-wise breakdown, creation and opening of boards over time, and their geographical locations.
 The Recent File Event Summary and Recent Event Summary widgets provide a summary of the latest events for quick reference.
 A dashboard is a useful tool for monitoring and improving event management by providing quick access to relevant information.